 A governance architecture was introduced comprising of three internal improvement boards to oversee the programme and scrutinise progress made.
 An external scrutiny panel was also introduced to ensure the Authority’s functions are making the necessary improvements.

 A small team was established in October 2017 dedicated to programme management and delivery of the Action Plan.

 We have now completed 47 of the 62 recommendations from the Fire Authority Action Plan.
 That includes completing 101 of the 115 work packages (the individual actions being undertaken that contribute towards the completion of each recommendation).

 The charts below show progress to date at Recommendation and Work Package level.

 Summary dashboard showing progress made to date by percentage against the 62 'Recommendations’.
-There are currently 21 complete, 14 awaiting scrutiny and 27 in progress.
+There are currently 47 complete and 15 in progress.